Enteee/duckpond.ch/_drafts/reMarkable.md

 * mixed PDF and sheet notebooks
 * basic shapes such as circles, squares and lines

-But maybe we get all this with the reMarkable2.
-Because it seems that a new device is on its way. [reMarkable] has filed a [request for certification by the FCC](https://fccid.io/2AMK2-RM110) which contains a wealth of pictures and specs for the new device.
-In a letter correspondence from the 22.
+Maybe we get all this with the reMarkable2.
+It seems that a new device is on its way. [reMarkable] has filed a [request for certification by the FCC](https://fccid.io/2AMK2-RM110) which contains a wealth of pictures and specs.
+But in a letter correspondence from the 22.
 November 2019 they requested the dismissal of that FCC ID.
 Whatever that means...

-Wrapping up the [reMarkable] is a perfect example how open devices can encourage a community to make so much more out of a already great product.
+Wrapping up, the [reMarkable] is a perfect example how open devices can encourage a community to make so much more out of a already great product.
 I sincerely hope that the company stays as open as it is right now [^7] and no money hungry manager or acquiring company destroys what they built so far.